From the riverbank in Mildura, to the streets of Melbourne, to the world’s most prestigious art galleries: this is the story of Trevor ‘Turbo’ Brown.

 A local police sergeant had become aware of Trevor’s situation, and decided to take action.

-Rather than arrest him for his thieving, he referred him to Uncle Herb Patten and his wife, Aunty Lorraine Bunta Patten; an aboriginal couple who ran a youth hostel in Brunswick, in inner city Melbourne.
-Herb and his wife had come to Mildura to see about opening a second hostel to help disadvantaged youth in the town.
+Rather than arrest him for theft or vagrancy, he referred him to Uncle Herb Patten and his wife, Aunty Lorraine Bunta Patten, an aboriginal couple who ran a youth hostel in Brunswick, in inner city Melbourne.
+Herb and his wife had come to Mildura to see about opening a second hostel in the town.

 Instead, they took Trevor Brown back to Melbourne with them.